Revisiting the two-body problem in Yukawa gravity and in a gravitational extension of the Buckingham potential: Yukawa gravity (a revisited version)

 we get

-Note that in (\ref{eq:III.1}) and so in (\ref{eq:III.2}), we are adding the general relativistic correction, $v_{GR}=-\kappa l^{2}/\left(c^{2}r^{3}\right)$, to the gravitational Newtonian potential, which corresponds to the 1PN approximation to gravity \citep{Weinberg=000020(1972),Zee=000020(2013)}.
-Since the leading term in the expansion of the Yukawa potential which might give rise to a pericenter advance is of second order in $m$, we shall truncate the exponential expansion, considering $mr\ll1$, at this order, i.e., $\text{e}^{-mr}\approx1-mr+m^{2}r^{2}/2$.
+Note that in (\ref{eq:III.1}), and thus in (\ref{eq:III.2}), we are adding the general relativistic correction, $v_{GR}=-\kappa l^{2}/\left(c^{2}r^{3}\right)$, to the gravitational Newtonian potential, which corresponds to the 1PN approximation to gravity \citep{Weinberg(1972),Zee(2013)}.
+Since the leading term in the expansion of the Yukawa potential that might give rise to a pericenter advance is of second order in $m$, we shall truncate the exponential expansion, considering $mr\ll1$, at this order, i.e., $\text{e}^{-mr}\approx1-mr+m^{2}r^{2}/2$.

-By imposing the boundary conditions $\dot{r}[r_{min,max}]=0$, with $r_{min}$ and $r_{max}$ given in (\ref{eq:II.5}), in the energy equation (\ref{eq:III.2}), one finds the energy $\epsilon$ and the angular momentum $l$ in terms of the $a$ and $e$ orbital parameters:
+By imposing the boundary conditions $\dot{r}[r_{min,max}]=0$, with $r_{min}$ and $r_{max}$ given in (\ref{eq:II.5}), in the energy Eq. (\ref{eq:III.2}), one finds the energy $\epsilon$ and the angular momentum $l$ in terms of the $a$ and $e$ orbital parameters

 and